YOUR ALASKAN ADVENTURES

 My Essential Alaska Travel Resources :

-For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
+For flights, I recommend using Hopper to compare the cheapest dates to travel to Alaska.

 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!

-I always use AGODA for hotels.
-They have an easy-to-use platform where you can compare the best rates.
+I always use Expedia's easy-to-use platform to compare the best rates.

-To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required), and always use NordVPN to stay safe while connecting to different wifis.
+To keep cell service if you're traveling internationally, I use Airalo’s easy to purchase eSIM’s (no installation required), and NordVPN to stay safe while connecting to different wifi.

-For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
+For fun things to do, I recommend Viator or Get Your Guide to find the best tours in the area.

 Just in case, Safetywing is the insurance I always use for travel insurance.